Hay fever – all you need to know and what you can do

 Your allergy symptoms may be particularly bad at a certain time of the day.
 For example, when the species of pollen you are allergic to is at its highest.
 Weather also plays a role.
 More pollen moves through the air on hot, dry and windy days.

-Having a pollen calendar or pollen and weather forecast is really useful.
+Having a pollen calendar or pollen and weather forecast is really useful when you have hay fever.
 It means you can find out exactly when pollen is present where you are.
 And then you can adjust your daily routine: like when you spend time outdoors for example.
-Take a look at our Klara app.
-Klara can give you personalised pollen scores, real-time air quality information and much more.
-It’s quick, easy and accurate.
+Take a look at our allergy app.
+Our app can give you localised, daily pollen scores, weather and real-time air quality information and much more.

-Simple tricks to keep pollen out of your home
+Simple things you can do to keep pollen out of your home

 - Air your rooms when the pollen count is low